Kirshma/kirshma/README.md

 (InfluxDB)

 ### Technologies and topics I want to learn (about) or keep learning (in no special order):
-1. Cloud Computing ( Amazon Web Services, Microsoft Azure )
+1. Cloud Computing (Amazon Web Services, Microsoft Azure)
-2. DevOps ( Docker, CI/CD )
+2. DevOps (Docker, CI/CD)
-3. IT security
+3. IT Security
+4. Software Architecture and Design
+5. Big Data (NoSQL Databases)
 6. Machine Learning
-7. .NET
+7. .NET Framework
-8. Spring
+8. Spring Framework

 ### Books I want to read (in no special order):
 1. Code Complete